dotnet/MobileBlazorBindings/Readme.md

 <img src="https://devblogs.microsoft.com/aspnet/wp-content/uploads/sites/16/2020/01/blazor-android-counter-2.gif" alt="Clicking increment button in Android emulator" width="300" height="533" class="aligncenter size-full wp-image-23061" />

-## More info on Mobile Blazor Bindings
+## More info on BlazorBindings.Maui

 To get started, all you need is the [.NET Core 3.1 SDK][1], Visual Studio or Visual Studio for Mac, and the ASP.NET and web development and Mobile development with .NET (Xamarin.Forms) workloads installed.